-What is stereology?
-Unbiased stereology is now recognized in biological research as the best-practice method for quantitative histology.
-It is used to quantify the number of cells, the length of fibers, and the area and volume of regions.
+Unbiased stereology is recognized in biological research as the best-practice method for quantitative histology.
+It is used to accurately quantify the number of cells, the length of fibers, and the area and volume of biological structures or regions.
 Stereology plays an important role in validating and rejecting experimental hypotheses.
 It is often used to help answer questions such as:

 By using unbiased stereology, researchers get unbiased, accurate and reliable data.
 For this reason, many peer-reviewed journals require or recommend the use of unbiased stereology when quantifying cells or structures.
-The Stereo Investigator system for unbiased stereology has been cited in over 3,500 published papers, making it by far the most-cited unbiased stereology system in the world.
+The Stereo Investigator system for unbiased stereology has been cited in over 8,000 published papers, making it by far the most-cited unbiased stereology system in the world.

 In order to obtain the accurate results that unbiased stereology is known for, it is important to follow certain practices, described in the literature, during tissue preparation.
-MBF has Ph.D. staff scientists who can give you practical support for all aspects of stereologic experimental design—from the tissue processing stage all the way to interpreting the results.
+MBF has Ph.D. staff scientists who can give you practical support for all aspects of stereological experimental design—from the tissue processing stage all the way to interpreting the results.

 Additionally, MBF provides you with a host of expert stereological support that includes detailed software workflows within Stereo Investigator, extensive on-line documentation, videos and webinars.
 All of this is available to help guide you through the steps of a stereological study that are briefly outlined below.

 >> Read our book about stereology (with a focus on Neuroscience)